Your Payment & Benefits

 - Credit the amount of your balance due from your post-tax salary to pay towards your camp bill.
 In order to facilitate this, you MUST see our Finance Associate, Ken Milgram, to sign a release form to allow us to deduct this from your post-tax salary.

 If you choose to credit your salary towards your camp bill, we will keep your camp bill open until the end of your employment and make arrangements with you to apply the post-tax salary towards the tuition.
-If you have any questions or need any assistance, please contact Ed Pletman, Director of Finance and Operations.
+If you have any questions or need any assistance, please contact Ed Pletman, COO.

 CATEGORIES OF EMPLOYMENT